 It doesn’t get much easier than this, peeps.
 Seriously.
 You can’t afford not to evaluate procedure costs in Healthcare Bluebook before scheduling your next appointment.

 You could save some big bucks!

-Most clinics are open seven days a week and take walk-ins as well as appointments.
-Each pharmacy’s website lists their services and applicable prices as well as practitioner qualifications.
+Most clinics are open seven days a week and take walk-ins and appointments.
+Each pharmacy’s website lists their services and applicable prices and practitioner qualifications.
 The price list displays the range you can expect to pay for a whole slew of treatments for minor illnesses, injuries, skin conditions, vaccines and health screenings.
 You could even use the CVS app to reorder prescriptions for find clinics when you’re out of town.

 Because I have a high deductible health plan and most of my costs are out-of-pocket, it makes sense for me to get a strep throat screening for my kids, for example, from a pharmacy clinic instead of my doctor’s office where I would have to pay an office visit fee in addition to the lab test fees.

 Need a flu shot?
 Walk right in!
 Yeast infection?
 Ugh…that sucks.
 But, walk right in, get an evaluation and pick up a prescription (check out #3 below before you fill that prescription)!
 The clinic sends a visit summary to your primary care physician, so your doctor is never out of the loop.